sjwu1235/AK-adapted/README.md

 A python program to scrape articles from JSTOR based on some user specified fields.
 This is a two stage process:
 1. Stage_1_scraper.py scrapes the specified journal page on JSTOR for all issue links and then iterates through each issue page to get links to the first article of each issue eg: a pivot point.
-2. Given a year range, Stage_2_scraper.py scrapes articles issue by issue using the pivots excel file from stage 1 and dumps metadata scraped from each article page into datadump.xlsx at the end of scraping an issue.
+2. Given a year range, Stage_2_scraper.py scrapes articles issue by issue using the pivots excel file from stage 1 and dumps metadata scraped from each article page into a .json file with the same JSTOR reference as the pdf.
+Both the .pdf and .json files are uploaded every time.

 Users of this program will have to have access to an affliated institution's username and password.